Eric Haase Player Props: Tigers vs. Red Sox

-After going 1-for-3 in his last game, Eric Haase and the Detroit Tigers face the Boston Red Sox (who will start Chris Sale) at 1:10 PM ET on Thursday.
+The Detroit Tigers and Eric Haase, who went 1-for-3 last time in action, take on Tanner Houck and the Boston Red Sox at Comerica Park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Astros.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Eric Haase Game Info & Props vs. the Red Sox